 “Cut,” Leandros sniffed.
 “Not stabbed.”

-“We have to get you to a hospital,” Eresh cried.
+“We have to get you to a hospital,” Eresh said.

 “No hospitals.
 It’s barely a scratch.
 Once it’s stitched up, it’ll be less inconvenient than if I had a cold.”